fragrussu/MyRelax/README.md

 * `getB1DAGE.py`: to calculate a B1 map with the Double Angle method (gradient echo readout);
 * `getB1DASE.py`: to calculate a B1 map with the Double Angle method (spin echo readout);
 * `getGratio.py`: to calculate a weighted g-ratio map combining indices of myelin and axonal fraction;
-* `getJSONField.py`: to extract the value of a field of interest from a JSON file (useful to create text files for fitting routines);
+* `getJSONField.py`: to extract the value of a field of interest from a JSON file (this command is useful to create text files storing TR, TE, flip angles, etc that can be passed to other MyRelax fitting routines);
 * `getMTR.py`: to calculate the magnetisation transfer ratio;
 * `getMTV.py`: to calculate the macromolecular tissue volume with the method of the pseudo-proton densities;
 * `getT1IR.py`: to fit a mono-exponential inversion recovery model to magnitude MRI data for T1 estimation;